techidaily/site-android-frp/source/_posts/addrom-bypass-an-android-tool-to-unlock-frp-lock-screen-for-your-motorola-moto-g-stylus-5g-2023-by-drfone-android.md

 The ****Motorola Moto G Stylus 5G (2023) FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Motorola Moto G Stylus 5G (2023) device after it has been reset.
 By requesting the Google account credentials tied to the Motorola Moto G Stylus 5G (2023) device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Motorola Moto G Stylus 5G (2023) device.
 In essence, the Motorola Moto G Stylus 5G (2023) FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Motorola Moto G Stylus 5G (2023) device, providing additional protection.
-Each [Motorola device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Motorola device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Motorola Moto G Stylus 5G (2023) device.
 It activates when you perform a factory reset on your Motorola smartphone without signing out of the associated Google account.

 ### Usage of Motorola Moto G Stylus 5G (2023) FRP Code